Latest post: PC Games of 1990.

 Midwinter IBM PC Maelstrom Games Mike Singleton

-Back in 1989 Midwinter allowed you to ski down a mountain slope at high speed and glide over the terrain in a hang-glider; the game's realism and immersion were off the charts.
+Back in 1989 Midwinter allowed you to ski down mountain slopes at high speed and glide over the terrain in a hang-glider; the game's realism and immersion were off the charts.

-Those who did not play Midwinter when it came out can never understand what it was like to play games like this in 1989.
+Those who did not play Midwinter when it came out can never understand what it was like to play games like this in 1989-90.
+The game, the box, the manual -- Midwinter was such a high-quality product.

 Midwinter came out long before its time; it came out a decade before "open-world" became a low-brow game-design cash-cow (Morrowind).